katiesaund/academic_website/content/post/Dresden_maps/index.md

 ```

 ## The most basic of maps
-First things first, let's make a map of all of the data!
+Let's make a map of all of the data!

 ```
 world_map <- borders("world",